Sleep Testing Services Market Size, Share, Growth, and Regional Forecast, 2025 - 2032

 Asia Pacific Sleep Testing Services Market Trends

-Additionally, recent advances in Asia are transforming sleep disorder diagnosis and monitoring.
-In June 2024, Korea approved Soomirang, an abdominal-worn device for at-home sleep apnea detection via a smartphone app.
-Earlier in April, Beacon Biosignals partnered with Takeda to enhance at-home sleep monitoring for clinical trials using AI-powered EEG technology.
+Earlier in 2024 June, Korea approved Soomirang, an abdominal-worn device for at-home sleep apnea detection via a smartphone app, while Beacon Biosignals partnered with Takeda in April to enhance at-home sleep monitoring for clinical trials using AI-powered EEG technology.
 These innovations are driving greater accessibility and precision in managing sleep health across the region.

 Competitive Landscape